Rust-GCC/Rust-GCC.github.io/index.md

 As this is a front-end project, the compiler will gain full access to all of GCC's internal middle-end optimization passes which are distinct from LLVM.
 For example, users of this compiler can expect to use the familiar -O2 flags to tune GCC’s optimizer.
 Going forward, we will be happy to see more LLVM vs GCC graphs in respect to compilation speed, resulting code size and performance.

-The project is still in an early phase with the goal to compile the official Rust test suite.
-There are no immediate plans for a borrow checker as this is not required to compile rust code and is the last pass in the RustC compiler.
-This can be handled as a sperate project when we get to that point.
+The project is still in an early phase with the goal to compile the offical Rust test suite.
+While there is no borrow-checker included with the compiler yet, we plan to integrate with the [`polonius`](https://github.com/rust-lang/polonius) effort and leverage its borrow-checking algorithms.

 You can find compiler status reports over on: [https://github.com/Rust-GCC/Reporting](https://github.com/Rust-GCC/Reporting) and [https://thephilbert.io/](https://thephilbert.io/)